-The best protein bars are the perfect snack: they are low on sugar, high in fibre and as expected, they are also rich in protein.
-Even the last entry on this list is a better choice for a mid-afternoon snack than a Mars bar but compared to each other, there are subtle differences which can make them a better option for certain health goals.
+The best protein bars are low sugar, high fibre and – as expected – protein rich snacks that can help you tackle cravings instantly.
+Not to mention, high-protein snacks tend to taste better than some other types of health snacks you find on supermarket shelves.
+Indeed, even the last entry on this list is a better choice for a mid-afternoon snack than a Mars bar but compared to each other, there are subtle differences which can make them a better option for certain health goals.

 Unlike the best protein powders or the best weight gainers, the best protein bars can be recommended to everyone who like sweet snacks and admittedly, that's most of human population.
 You can satiate your sweet cravings without the guilt by having one of these healthy protein snacks.
 Basically, you get all the good stuff and none of the bad stuff associated with snacking, so you can indulge without the feeling of guilt.

 The catch?
 There is none.
 As long as you keep to a healthy, balanced diet and don't eat five protein bars a day, you shouldn't experience any side effects.
 Saying that, some of the below protein bars are better for people on the keto diet and there are vegan protein bars included as well for whoever pursues the vegan diet.